reflective-dk/re-stream-util/README.md

 * At least one tag name is required, more than one can be specified
 * Only the specified nodes are pushed downstream
-* The specified nodes must not be nested
+* If specified nodes are nested within each other, the outermost node is matched and the nested nodes are simply treated as contents

 ```
 var restream = require('re-stream-util');